This page describes how to find the CMMC requirements, how to interpret them, and how to start preparing for an outside audit.

 In other words, Level 3 businesses warn their employees that internal staff could be security risks too, and how to report concerning behavior.

 C011 + Level 4

-A contractor with level 4 data might put their employees through a multiple awareness courses each year in order to prepare them for these advanced threats.
+A contractor with level 4 data might put their employees through a multiple awareness courses each year and give individual feedback to employees in order to prepare them for these advanced threats.